Terms and conditions of use

 4.2.
-Media tracking or monitoring organisations using or intending on using Scoop Content can apply for a redistribution licence by e-mailing firstname.lastname@example.org
+Media tracking or monitoring organisations using or intending on using Scoop Content can apply for a redistribution license by e-mailing firstname.lastname@example.org

 4.3.
 Subscribers and clients of media tracking or monitoring services which are not expressly licensed to distribute Scoop Content are put on notice that receiving unlicensed Scoop Content infringes Scoop’s copyright.

 4.4.
-Anyone using a third party service to access or monitor Scoop's copyrighted content also requires a Scoop end user licence.
-Commercial users who are currently using third party services to monitor Scoop can enquire about obtaining an end user licence for using Scoop Content by e-mailing email@example.com
+Anyone using a third party service to access or monitor Scoop's copyrighted content also requires a Scoop end user license.
+Commercial users who are currently using third party services to monitor Scoop can enquire about obtaining an end user license for using Scoop Content by e-mailing email@example.com

 4.5.
-If you are using a third party service to access or monitor Scoop's copyrighted content and are unsure whether your service has a licence email firstname.lastname@example.org
+If you are using a third party service to access or monitor Scoop's copyrighted content and are unsure whether your service has a license email firstname.lastname@example.org